Rafficer/linux-cli-community/README.md

 `sudo pip3 install protonvpn-cli`

-Make sure to run pip as sudo so it installs globally and also recognizes the command with sudo.
+Make sure to run pip as sudo, so it installs globally and recognizes the command with sudo.

 ### Updating